Budget surf trips: 10 ways to save money

 There are many essential items that you need to bring on a surf trip.
 And like the additional travel costs that we just mentioned, purchasing these items brand new can burn a hole through your wallet lickity split.
 So why not try save some money by borrowing or buying during a sale?

-Friends and family should be happy to lend you a few bits and pieces… so long as you don’t ask to borrow a full quiver.
+Friends and family should be happy to lend you a few bits and pieces as long as you don’t ask to borrow a full quiver.
 And as for online sales, they can offer discounts on quality gear up to 50%, which is ideal if you really want to organize a budget surf trip.

 6. Decide whether it’s necessary to bring your own board